EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 # 2	Motivation

 The EWC LSP handles a variety of credentials that are exchanged between different types of organisations.
-The goal of this RFC is to provide a standard protocol for requesting and issuing organisational credentials.
+The goal of this RFC is to provide a standard protocol for issuing and presenting organisational credentials.
 Depending on the use case, organisations need certain information about their business partners, such as authorised signatories, tax numbers or ultimate beneficial owners.
 This data needs to be validated and kept up to date.
-To simplify the management of this master data, we propose the use of organisational credentials, for example issued by an Attestation Provider verifying data from an authentic source such as the relevant commercial register.
+To simplify the management of this master data, we propose the use of organisational credentials, for example issued by an Attestation Provider asserting data from an authentic source such as the relevant commercial register.

-We aim to provide greater flexibility in terms of authentication methods and credential types.
 Since the credentials in scope are exchanged with a focus on organisations, we anticipate the use of server-based organisational wallets, which have different requirements than personal mobile wallets.
-Therefore, we propose the use of legal entity identifiers that represent legal persons or natural persons.
+We aim to provide the best user experience by separating user identity proofing from authentication.
+As a result of the identity proofing process, a Natural Person Credential is issued to the applicant and stored in the Organisational Wallet.
+The cryptographic material bound to the Natural Person Credential is subsequently used for authentication purposes.
-This will significantly simplify the handling of organisational credentials and enable a wide range of use cases.
+This will avoid  "wallet dance" scenarios, significantly simplify the handling of organisational credentials and enable a wide range of use cases.
 Organisational wallets can handle processes automatically without human interaction and present the required credentials independently.
 In addition, processes that require the verifiable liability of a responsible person are enabled by signing such requests using the representative's organisation-specific identity.
 This process does not require natural persons to interact with a personal wallet.